-In his inaugural campaign, Amato coached Arizona to its first winning record the program has seen since 2005.
+In his inaugural campaign in 2013, Amato coached Arizona to its first winning record the program has seen since 2005.
 The Wildcats started the season undefeated for six-straight games, including a notable 0-0 tie against No. 24 Ohio State and a 6-0 shutout of UC Riverside.
 The 3-0-3 start for the Wildcats was the best since 1994, the program’s inaugural year.
 Arizona’s 9-7-4 record in his first season was the best record by any first-year coach in school history.

 In 2014, Arizona had a six game unbeaten streak (5-0-1) from Aug.
 28 to Oct.
 10, which was the longest unbeaten streak since 2004 when the Wildcats won nine straight games from Sep.
 12 to Oct.
 15. The six game unbeaten streak is also the second-longest streak in Arizona history, which also included a four game winning streak, which hadn’t happened since the 2007 campaign.